hyperledger-archives/sawtooth-pbft/docs/source/technical-information.rst

 At the beginning of the Engine’s ``start`` method, some initial setup is
 required:

-- Create the message processor, which in turn initializes:

-  - The state, starting with sequence number 0 and view 0
+- Initialize state with sequence number 0 and view 0

-  - The message log, with all of its fields empty
+- Create the message log with all of its fields empty

 - Establish timers and counters for checkpoint periods and block durations, which are loaded from the on-chain settings